 If a dependency is added to the pubspec and then

-get the new dependency and any of its transitive dependencies and place them in
+it gets the new dependency and any of its transitive dependencies and

-packages directory.
-However, it won’t change the versions of any
+However, pub won’t change the versions of any already-acquired

-already-acquired dependencies unless that’s necessary to get the new
+dependencies unless that’s necessary to get the new dependency.

 If a dependency is removed from the pubspec and then